PHYSLE/way/README.md

 Will call the function fn(cell) on each cell in the grid

 **grid.waysFromCell(cell, diagonal)**
-Returns an array of a cell's neighboring cells which have a bias greater than zero✰
+Returns an array of a cell's neighboring cells which have a bias greater than zero ✰

-**grid.findWay(start, end, diagonal)**
+**grid.findWay(start, end, diagonal = false, heuristic = undefined)**
-Returns the path from the start cell to the end cell✰
+Returns the path from the start cell to the end cell ✰

 **grid.locked**
 When the grid is in the process of way finding it is locked until completed and will return null to findWay calls